 The security guard at the front gate was more than helpful with our questions and directed to us to our room.
 We arrived on a Sunday so the college wasn’t bustling with activity.
 It was an almost serene church-like atmosphere as we wandered about the halls.

 Our room was neat and clean.
 The freshly made bed was nice and firm.
 Usual bed and breakfast staples awaited our arrival.
 A kettle with various teas, instant coffee and biscuits, a small refrigerator with water bottles, and an interesting portfolio concerning the history of the college.
-The centerpiece to our room was a lovely fireplace.
+The centerpiece of our room was a lovely fireplace.
 Although obviously not in use anymore, it still added character and warmth to our surroundings.
 Opening the windows to let in some fresh air, the first thing we noticed is how quiet this area is.
 St-Hugh’s is in Park Town on the North side of Oxford, at the corner of St-Margaret’s and Banbury Roads.

 The sky threatened rain so we headed outside to explore the property while we could.
 Magpies and a rose garden, lavender bushes and old leafy trees.
 Fourteen acres of lush greenery almost made us forget we were in the city.
 From the garden, you notice the contrast in architecture with the original buildings side by side with the modern.
 This accentuated the fact that St-Hugh’s has a storied history yet remains at the cutting edge of education.